joactr/AnnoTheia/README.md

 ```

 ## <a name="license"></a> 📝 License
-This work is protected by Apache License 2.0. **HOWEVER, please note that use of the toolkit will always be limited by the license associated with the modules used in it.**
+- **License.** This work is protected by Apache License 2.0. **HOWEVER, please note that use of the toolkit will always be limited by the license associated with the modules used in it.**

 - **Ethical Considerations.** The toolkit we present can be used to collect and annotate audio-visual databases from social media where a person's face and voice are recorded.
 Both information cues could be considered as biometrics, raising privacy concerns regarding a person's identity.
 Therefore, any data collection must protect privacy rights, taking necessary measures and always asking all the people involved for permission beforehand.